ZoraizQ/zambeel-course-tracker/README.md

 pip3 install -r requirements.txt
 python3 course_tracker.py
 ```
 - Provide your Zambeel credentials and course ID to track as prompted.

 Hope this helps!
+Suggest edits and feel free to pinpoint issues so we can keep this script up-to-date.